MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

     :::image type="content" source="media/m3_merge_edit.png" alt-text="Screenshot of Unified customer fields":::

 1. Review the combined and excluded fields, and make any changes as needed.
 Add or edit the CustomerID key or group profiles into clusters.
-See [Unify customer fields](merge-entities.md) for more information.
+For more information, see [Unify customer fields](merge-entities.md).

 1. Select **Next** to review the unification settings and [update the unified profile and dependencies](#run-updates-to-the-unified-customer-profile), or select **Save and close** and return to [Update the unification settings](#update-the-unification-settings) to make additional changes.